dougeby/IntuneDocs/intune-azure/manage-apps/plan-and-design.md

 ---
 # required metadata

-title: Plan and design for apps with Microsoft Intune | Microsoft Docs
+title: Plan and design for apps with Microsoft Intune | Intune Azure preview | Microsoft Docs
 description: Learn how to plan for managing apps with Intune.
 keywords:
 author: robstackmsftms.author: robstack